snebl/e6AutoArchive/README.md

 - This program downloads **porn** from https://e621.net.
 - It's specifically made to manage a fairly large collection with ease.
-- Instead of inputing tags, you name folders after them to be automatically filled with the appropriate content.
+- Instead of inputing tags, you **name folders after tag searches** to be automatically filled with the appropriate content.
-- Faster than other programs since it doesnt need to redundantly check every file to see if it exists.
+- Faster than other programs since it doesn't need to redundantly check every file to see if it exists.
 - I didn't use a morbillion libraries to make this.
-- You don't have to provide a username or api key.
+- Null links are reconstructed so you don't need to provide a username or api key.
 - No telemetry.

 # Usage